Frazier Center

 4. To provide research and educational training opportunities

-6. To interpret and link research and curriculum
+5. To interpret and link research to practice and share information for curriculum enhancement

 Research